O’Hares Creek Lookout in Dharawal National Park

-The O’Hares Creek Lookout in Dharawal National Park is a scenic viewing platform with fantastic views of the O’Hares Creek gorge and surrounding scenery.
+O’Hares Creek Lookout in Dharawal National Park is a scenic viewing platform with stunning views of the O’Hares Creek gorge and the surrounding landscape.

-A short and easy family-friendly walking track will get you to this lookout, that is still a bit of a hidden gem in this beautiful part of Sydney.
+An easy, family-friendly walking track leads to this lookout, which remains a bit of a hidden gem in this beautiful part of Sydney.

 Read more